beaussan/tanstack-router-react-mono/README.md

 And given the router lib re exposes the router components, when we import them in the feature library they are type safe given they are linked to the typescript augmentations.

-And finally, in the app, we can create a map of route to component (`apps/tanstack-router-react-mono/src/routerMap.tsx`) that is used to stitch the router together with the components.
-We could enforce lazy loading here also.
+And finally, in the app, we can create a map of route to component ([`apps/tanstack-router-react-mono/src/routerMap.tsx`](https://github.com/beaussan/tanstack-router-react-mono/blob/main/apps/tanstack-router-react-mono/src/routerMap.tsx)) that is used to stitch the router together with the components. **We could enforce lazy loading here also, but this was omitted for simplicity**.

-Then, in the main file, we updates the routes with the route map we bulit `apps/tanstack-router-react-mono/src/main.tsx`, and we now have a fully type safe router!
+Then, in the main file, we updates the routes with the route map we bulit [`apps/tanstack-router-react-mono/src/main.tsx`](https://github.com/beaussan/tanstack-router-react-mono/blob/main/apps/tanstack-router-react-mono/src/main.tsx#L18-L26), and we now have a fully type safe router!

 Here is what it looks like in the monorepo: